spidergroup/Kid-Games-V1/readme.txt

-# Playful Wonders - Fun & Educational Games for Kids - Test
+# Playful Wonders - Fun & Educational Games for Kids

 Welcome to Playful Wonders!
 This project is a collection of interactive, web-based games designed for children.
 The games are crafted to be both fun and educational, helping kids develop important skills such as memory, concentration, and hand-eye coordination in a safe and engaging environment.